 - Aerith and Bob: "Everybody Eats When They Come to My House" rhymes every food item with a person's name.
 This works out fine for some (salami/Tommy, banana/Hannah) but not as well for others (pancake/Mandrake, bagel/Fagel).

 - Anti-Love Song: "That's What I Hate About Love"

 - Audience Participation Song: Many of Cab Calloway's songs invoked this.
 His songs were often written so that his orchestra and/or the audience could repeat his scat talk.
-Every once in a while he'd surprise and confuse everyone by breaking out in very rapid, hard-to-repeat gibberish in place of his typical "hi-de-hi-de-hi-di-ho", just for laughs.
+Every once in a while (perhaps most notably during his performance in The Blues Brothers) he'd surprise and confuse everyone by breaking out in very rapid, hard-to-repeat gibberish in place of his typical "hi-de-hi-de-hi-di-ho", just for laughs.